 As you generate thermal energy through these technologies, you produce certificates to sell to utility companies.
 Utilities purchase these certificates because they need to meet certain requirements for clean energy generation, as mandated by Massachusetts’ alternative energy portfolio standard (APS).

-A single AEC represents 3,412,000 British thermal units (BTUs) of net useful thermal energy.
+1 AEC represents 1 megawatt-hour or 3,412,000 British thermal units (BTUs) of net useful thermal energy.

 Eligibility requirements: solar hot water systems and air source heat pumps